memextech/headless-terminal-mcp/README.md

 ## What is HT?

-HT (headless terminal) wraps any binary with a VT100 style terminal interface and allows programmatic access via JSON commands.
+[HT](https://github.com/andyk/ht) is a project by Andy Konwinski and is the real magic behind this project.
+It wraps any binary with a VT100 style terminal interface and allows programmatic access via JSON commands.
 This MCP server provides a clean interface for AI assistants to create HT sessions, send commands, and capture terminal output.

 ## Prerequisites